devaprakash888/CKD-Prediction-ML/README.md

 ## Project Structure

 - `CKD_Prediction.ipynb`: The Jupyter notebook containing all the code, analysis, and visualizations related to the CKD prediction project.
-- `kidney_dataset.csv`: The dataset used for training and evaluating the models.
+- `kidney_disease-new.csv`: The dataset used for training and evaluating the models.

 ## Prerequisites